adambard/learnxinyminutes-docs/phel.html.markdown

 ---

 [Phel](https://phel-lang.org/) is a functional programming language that compiles to PHP.
-It is a dialect of Lisp inspired by Phel and Janet.
+It is a dialect of Lisp inspired by Clojure and Janet.

 ## Features
 - Built on PHP's ecosystem